 Maybe you bought too many bags of cranberries for the holidays or just decided to stock up while they are in season.
 Although fresh cranberries can last up to four weeks in the refrigerator, you may not be able to use them in that time period.
 Luckily, frozen cranberries work just as well as fresh in cranberry sauces and relish, and will last up to a year when properly stored.

 This freezing method makes sure the cranberries will remain loose in their freezer bag or container rather than clumping together.
-That's important because it means you can take out exactly the amount of cranberries you need for a recipe.
+That's important because it means you can take out the exact amount of cranberries you'll need for a recipe.

 - First, rinse the cranberries under cold water and let them drain in a colander.
 Sort through the cranberries and remove any that are shriveled, mushy, or green.
 Compost or discard those.
 Also, pick out and get rid of any stems.

 - Spread the cranberries out on a dishtowel and let them air dry for about 15 minutes.

 - Now spread the cranberries in a single layer on a baking sheet with sides (a jelly roll pan), or on a dish.